 - A Natural Repellent That Actually Works: Each incense repellent sticks provides protection from mosquitos for up to 2.5 hours

-- Harness the Power of Nature with 10% Plant-Based Repellent Oil Content: Citronella, Lemongrass, Rosemary, Cedar, and Peppermint oils
+- Harness the Power of Nature with Five Key Plant-Based Repellent Oils: Citronella, Lemongrass, Rosemary, Cedarwood, and Peppermint oils

-- No Petroleum, No Dyes, No Synthetic Fragrances, No Harsh Chemicals
+- No Petroleum, No Synthetic Fragrances, No Harsh Chemicals

 - Enjoy Life Outdoors: Make your outdoors yours again - not theirs.
 Sit back on your patio, campground, or at your next BBQ bite-free with a natural repellent that actually works *** This product is not available for sale in Indiana ***